TheBusyBiscuit/builds/README.md

 ## How to add your own repo
 This repository holds Slimefun and a bunch of addons by the community.
 If you want to add yours then you will want to modify the `resources/repos.json`, go down to the bottom and add your repo as another JSON object.

+In your Pull Request with the modified `repos.json` explain what your addon is about and why you wish to be displayed on the build page.

 ### Example
 ```
 {